 In providing much faster riding with dramatically lighter weight and excluding the stupid work of dragging logs ahead and laying them under the sled, the wheel and axle system is philosophically a twin of the IEM System.

 One which is internally a superposition of two complementary entities of opposite purpose and properties while being monolithic at its outer perimeter.

-In the business process automation area, a system with primitive internal organisation (a sled on logs) is quite similar to the decades-old ERP, WMS, CRM, MES, and other XXX IT fossils.
+In the business process automation area, a system with primitive internal organisation (a sled on logs) is quite similar to the decades-old ERP, WMS, CRM, MES, and other ABC IT fossils.